AbsurdlySuspicious/ovpn-leak-iptables/README.md

 ### Making changes permamnent

 There's two ways to make the rules permanent:
-1. Add `ovpn-leak setup` and `ovpn-leak on` commands to to autorun according to your disto guidelines
+1. Add `ovpn-leak setup` and `ovpn-leak on` commands to autorun according to your distro guidelines
 2. Use `iptables-save`

 If you're using iptables save, you should re-save the rules after any config change.